DashiellAllen/Housing-violations-NYC-2022/README.md

 We downloaded the filtered information as a csv.
 We created a Google Sheets where we uploaded the six buildings with the number of violations [https://docs.google.com/spreadsheets/d/1R3GnWZu-pxQzwAZyzQDT2QXgcMLWn6BUGSIaeXcfBlY/edit#gid=695508715]

-We created a pivot table and calculated the average for each building, which was 32.5.
+**We created a pivot table and calculated the average for the six buildings, which was 32.5.**

 Outputs: N/A